ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 However, it is cumbersome and error-prone because message formats differ on each route and http method.
 Although {{< newTab gRpc "https://grpc.io/" >}} works well as an `RPC` (remote procedure call) framework, it is not popular because it requires a third-party language and is hard to extend.
-Therefore, I made this new `rpc` framework named `Phone` based on the new popular language `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` would be a great point for popularizing `Kotlin`, and revolutionary together with it.
+Therefore, I made this new `RPC` framework named `Phone` based on the new popular language `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` would be a great point for popularizing `Kotlin`, and revolutionary together with it.